asiapacificforum/nhrihub/README.md

 Development updates are pushed manually to a git repository, using the normal git push procedure.

 Deployment is automated using the Capistrano gem using:

 ```
 cap production deploy
 ```

 This pulls from the git repo to a cached copy on the server, copies the update to a into the 'releases' directory, and symlinks the 'current' directory to point to the most recent release.
 As configured in config/deploy.rb, capistrano pulls from the main repo of the application, if you have forked the app, you will need to point capistrano to your own fork.

-The 5 most recent releases are kept on the server.
+The 5 most recent releases are kept on the server (Capistrano configuration).

 Capistrano deployment also symlinks the config/database.yml and lib/constants files to copies in the 'shared' directory.
 These files contain sensitive information and should be manually copied into the 'shared' directory.
 This is typically done just once when the app is first installed, as the information will typically remain unchanged for the life of the app.